-Consideration of where the Department would invest resources to manage the categories of risks served as a good way of understanding the relative priority/tolerance of one risk category or sub category to another.
+Consideration of where the Department would invest resources to manage the categories of risks served as a good way of understanding the relative priority/tolerance of one risk category or sub-category to another.
 Participants were asked if they had one last dollar, with which they would reduce risk, where they would spend it.
 The answers indicated which risks they had the least tolerance for.

 We also reflected honestly on actual and historical behaviour for clues about relative tolerance, both between risk categories, and within risk categories.
-For example, observing actual behaviour in recent years, had the department reacted more adversely to harm to people or to reputational damage (i.e. between risk categories)?
+For example, observing actual behaviour in recent years, had the Department reacted more adversely to harm to people or to reputational damage (i.e. between risk categories)?
 Had the department reacted more adversely to reputation risk in the international context than the domestic context (within the risk category of reputation)?
-This was then reflected by the use of risk tolerance scales in the template built earlier.
+This was then reflected in the tolerance scale.